dave-theunsub/clamtk-kde/README.md

 There are deb and rpm packages to install this plugin:

-#### On Debian based systems (Ubuntu etc)
+#### On Debian based systems (Ubuntu, etc)

 `sudo apt install clamtk-kde`

 or, if you've already downloaded it:

-`sudo dpkg -i clamtk-kde_0.18-1_all.deb`
+`sudo dpkg -i clamtk-kde_0.19-1_all.deb`

 #### On CentOS systems

-`yum install clamtk-kde-0.18-1.fc.noarch.rpm`
+`yum install clamtk-kde-0.19-1.fc35.noarch.rpm`

 #### On Fedora systems

-`dnf install clamtk-kde-0.18-1.fc.noarch.rpm`
+`dnf install clamtk-kde-0.19-1.fc35.noarch.rpm`

 ### Manual installation

 To manually install it:

 Ensure ClamTk is installed.
-You'll need version 4.00 or newer, but you should run at least the 5.xx series by now.
+You'll need version 5.00 or newer, but you should run at least the 6.xx series by now.

 Copy the clamtk-kde.desktop file to the services folder.
 For example:
 For KDE 4: